 Native Pine Another favourite tree is Native Pine (also Southern Cypress Pine) Callitris gracilis, Narno in the Kaurna language.
 There are fourteen Callitris species in Australia with common or commercial names such as White Cypress and Cypress Gold.

-Again I have used its timber in my work (and the wind shelter here).
+Again I have used its timber in my work (and the Sandhill Shelter and Shelter Shed here).
 Once common in the Adelaide region, including a couple of forests in the now metropolitan area, it has all but disappeared leaving just a few remnant stands here and there including the Aldinga Scrub.
-It is being reintroduced to Lot 50 with 25 seedlings planted in 2015.
+It is being reintroduced to L50K with 25 seedlings planted in 2015 and hundreds more since.

 Native Pine is a durable construction and fencing timber, used for ‘pug and pine’ dwellings, it is white-ant and wood rot resistant, and a great slow burning cooking and heating fuel, hence its demise in settled areas.
 Hundreds of trunks could be used for a dwelling, close to a thousand for a large structure.

 The timber I use comes from managed forests in Queensland and NSW.
 It is common in the Flinders Ranges and the Murray Mallee but not in commercial quantities, or rightly, is in our national parks system.

 Gavin, Dec.
 2018

 3.5 y.o.
 Native Pine Callitris gracilis, 2018